deeplearning-oop/2425-m1geniomhe-group-1/README.md

 help(che3le) # this will display a short description of the modules and classes available
 ```

+The name of the library is _che3le (shi‘le)_, a Lebanese Arabic word meaning "flame"

 ## Project proposal
 Take a look at the project description proposed to the students in [2425-project-proposal.pdf](2425-project-proposal.pdf).